avdeshjadon/Cookies/README.md

 - Authentication credentials
 - Personal user data

-**Be careful where you paste your cookies!** Only paste them in trusted applications or testing environments.
+**Be careful where you paste your cookies!** Only use them in trusted applications or testing environments.

 ## Development